DarkoGNU/SimpleLogo/README.md

 ## Usage

-Check files Test1.txt and Test2.txt for examples of SimpleLogo's scripting language
+Check the folder Examples for examples of SimpleLogo's scripting language

 ## Compilation